African-American Male Initiative

 Q: Will these courses count towards my selected major?
 A: Probably.
 These courses are part of the general education requirements that all KSU degree-seeking students must complete, therefore they will most likely count towards your selected major.
 If you enroll in this learning community, you will be assigned an advisor to ensure that each class will work with your major requirements.

 Q: How do I enroll in this Learning Community?
 A: Simply complete the application form below to apply.
 The selection committee will review your responses and let you know if you have been accepted into the learning community.

-Please complete the form before Wednesday, June 28th 2017 to be considered.
-After you will be notified of your application status within the following week.
+Please complete the form before Wednesday, June 13th 2018 to be considered.
+You will be notified of your application status within the following 2 weeks.

 Click images to view our photo gallery.